 Judgment adds earth and wind-elemental spells to her repertoire.

 Girliness Upgrade: Ever since her debut, she has been getting less mysterious and the fact that she's a woman has become more blatant.
-First, impersonators never seem to put on her hood, then Judgment gave her a nice pair of rack, but with a different overall design.
+First, impersonators never seem to put on her hood, then Judgment gave her a nice pair of breasts, but with a different overall design.
 Pachislot gave her an upgrade of her classic outfit, but in addition of her hood often falling down revealing golden hair and obviously feminine face, she's also given a pink skirt.

-Dark and Troubled Past: Her backstory was fleshed in Judgment, stating that the creatures of the night under Carmilla flat out slaughtered her brethren in front of her before she was taken to the monastery.
+Dark and Troubled Past: Her backstory was fleshed out in Judgment, stating that the creatures of the night under Carmilla flat out slaughtered her brethren in front of her before she was taken to the monastery.
 It does explain why she's that much of a Knight Templar.

 Spell My Name with an S: In Harmony of Dissonance, her name is spelled as Cipher.
 Considering the little amount of story thus far (only existing so the Belmonts can have magic), it's almost fitting... until Judgment fixed her name back to Sypha.